 10 Thinking about Hare, Whale and Elephant

 Focus on stereotypes, moral lesson, human characteristics of animals.
 Comprehension on content and inferences.

 Select adjectives to describe hare.

-Use adjectives to
+Use adjectives to write a character sketch of hare.

-sketch of hare.
 Write a character sketch of a person.